-Our anomaly generation procedures generate novel logical anomalies for expected utility theory that are implied by the probability weighting function.
+Our procedures generate novel logical anomalies for expected utility theory that are implied by the probability weighting function.
 While these are interesting theoretically, a natural question nonetheless arises: are these logical anomalies also empirical anomalies for expected utility theory?
-Answering this question is where the anomaly generation process ends, and careful experimental work begins.
-While fully investigating their experimental robustness is beyond the scope of this paper, we next present experimental evidence suggesting that our algorithmically generated, logical anomalies are also empirical anomalies for expected utility theory.
+Answering this question is where our anomaly generation procedures end, and careful experimental work begins.
+While fully investigating their experimental robustness is beyond the scope of this paper, we next present some experimental evidence suggesting that our algorithmically generated logical anomalies are also empirical anomalies for expected utility theory.